ncatlab/nlab-content/pages/3/8/5/3/3583/content.md

 ## Disambiguation

 There are few mutually unrelated notions denoted by "crystal" in mathematics.

-One can of course talk about mathematical models of physical crystals and their geometry, this will presumably not be a subject of attention in $n$lab.
+One can of course talk about mathematical models of physical crystals and their geometry.

  Another, is an intermediary notion leading to [[crystal basis|crystal bases]] of [[Kashiwara]] and of Lusztig, thus one associates a crystal to a [[quantized enveloping algebra]].
 Finally, there are **crystals due Grothendieck** to which this entry is dedicated.

 ## Overview